 Build a matched-pair fairness audit for an LLM judge, measure routing gaps, and block release when evidence is too weak.

-Build a claim-level grounding gate for delivery updates that verifies evidence, catches confident fabrication, abstains safely, and records release traces.
+Build a claim-level grounding gate for incident updates that verifies evidence, catches confident fabrication, abstains safely, and records release traces.

 Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.